To SIT or Not to Sit?

 reading/math specialist recommendations followed, etc. Note: This is a sampling of ideas.

-B. Behavior intervention examples: behavior chart implemented, electronic intervention such as Dojo, defined space identified, counselor recommendations followed, etc. Note: This is a sampling of ideas.
+B. Behavior intervention examples: behavior chart implemented, electronic intervention such as Dojo, defined space identified, counselor recommendations followed, grade level recommendations, etc. Note: This is a sampling of ideas.

 - Communication with parent has taken place regarding progress and to gain insight from the parent perspective.